mattvenn/aerial-photography/lesson-plan.md

 $volume = \frac{4\pi r^{3}}{3}$

-Q: How do we go from circumference to radius for the volume formula?
-Show formula on board.

-$c = 2\pi r$

-Activity: Ask children to fill in worksheets to calculate number of balloons required.
+Activity: Ask children to fill in worksheets to work out how big the balloon should be.

 ## Raspberry Pi : 5 minutes